manueldazar/ubpd-llm-testimonial-classifier/index.md

 ## 1. What This Project Does

-This is a **YAML-driven LLM classifier** aligned with the workflows of the *Unidad de Búsqueda de Personas Dadas por Desaparecidas (UBPD)*.
+This is a **YAML-driven LLM classifier.** This could be useful for human rights or justice organizations.*.

 The system: